ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level_of_young_people_aged_25_to_29_years.md

 }

 # Guidance
-[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the highest to lowest percentage point difference to the national average.
+[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the lowest to highest percentage point difference compared to the national average.
-They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (top) to 5 (bottom).
+They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (lowest) to 5 (highest).

 The regional estimates have a large margin of error – do not rank or compare specific regions.